 The Responsible Entity is an Australian asset management business located in Sydney which was established in 2009 to be a specialist provider of fund products that are exchange traded.
 The Responsible Entity launched its first funds in 2010.
-As at the date of this PDS, it manages over \$4.6 billion in assets and acts as responsible entity for more than 40 funds whose units are, or are expected to be, quoted for trading on the Australian Securities Exchange under the AQUA Rules.
+As at the date of this PDS, it manages over \$20 billion in assets and acts as responsible entity for more than 70 funds whose units are quoted for trading on the Australian Securities Exchange under the AQUA Rules.
 These funds provide exposure to the performance of specific equity strategies, equity indices, fixed income strategies, fixed income indices, currencies, commodities or commodity indices.
 The primary focus of the Responsible Entity's business is the operation of funds that are exchange traded.